Expanded Application Of Timber In High-Rise Construction

 The construction of CLT requires the cutting of timber, accurate layout, adhesive application and then pressing the final product together.
-For Todd Shupe, LSU’s former quality manager of an EPAISO 17025-approval testing lab, it’s the adhesive aspect that has him the most interested.
-That’s because he and a team of four scientists would perform bond integrity tests on new or existing wood-based products.
+For me, it’s the adhesive aspect that has me the most interested.
+That’s because I have conducted bond integrity tests on new or existing wood-based products.
 According to the article, the use of adhesives sometimes includes either melamine urea-formaldehyde resins or polyurethane; the former can hardened when exposed to heat while the latter will soften.
-Short of a structure fire, the way that builders know of this behavior is through the testing that Todd Shupe and company did at LSU.
+Short of a structure fire, the way that builders know of this behavior is through the testing.
+The wood adhesive is rapidly developing new technology, and I am excited about the new adhesives that will be developed for CLT.

 Meet the Author